Universiteit Leiden

 In this course you will develop a sense of the visual arts across both space and time.
 You will also learn how to identify the key questions that should be asked when analysing art as a worldwide phenomenon.
 Moreover, you will learn to understand the similarities and cultural differences in the creation, use, and perception of art across the world.

-AMS on Site, Curating the City
+AMS on Site: Curating the City

 In this course, the urban environment will serve as both the site of our work and the object of our critical reflection.
 This course aims to anticipate the most pressing issues that are shaping (and will continue to shape) contemporary, globalised, curated cities.
 As part of a team of students, you will explore a subtheme that relates to 'Curating the City'.
-Your team will develop a framework and a research question that you will investigate in a (partly) out-of-the-classroom setting, from the multiple angels of art, media and society.
+Your team will develop a framework and a research question that you will investigate in a (partly) out-of-the-classroom setting, from the multiple angles of art, media and society.

 Electives, internship and thesis